 Testing Your Survey for Accessibility

-Advanced survey software should offer you diagnostics that alert you to potential accessibility problems in your survey, and you can also run tests using third-party tools:
+Advanced survey software should offer you diagnostics that alert you to potential accessibility problems in your survey, and you can also run tests using third-party tools like the Wave accessibility evaluation tool (Firefox plugin).

 By conducting thorough tests and following these guidelines, you can be confident that your surveys will be accessible to respondents regardless of what technology they’re using to complete them.